Gdańsk Główny railway station: Station building

-Nowadays there is a small shopping centre on the patio, and a McDonald's and KFC inside the terminal.
-Ticket offices are open all day, and the station sells international as well as domestic tickets.
+On the station there are many small gastronomic locales and cafes, as well as McDonald's and KFC restaurants.
+Ticket offices are open from 5:30am to 8:15pm, and the station sells international as well as domestic tickets.
+Apart from that, there is a railway information point (InfoDworzec), two luggage storage points, WC with showers, a post office, and a pharmacy.

-The basic design of the building with a tall tower abutting the main hall topped with a sloped roof was widely replicated in the immediate years following its opening throughout the railway network of what was then the German Empire, and was even exported to neighboring Luxembourg.
+The basic design of the building with a tall tower abutting a main hall with a sloped roof was widely replicated across the railway network of what was then the German Empire in the immediately following years, and was even exported to neighboring Luxembourg.
 Stations following this archetype include the main stations of Colmar, Krefeld, Bad Homburg, Wiesbaden, Luxembourg City, Stralsund, and Metz.
 It also served as the template for a 1984 wedding palace in Imari, Japan.

 Modernisation

 In the early 1990s, during the general overhaul of the train station, a two-level hall was built for shops.
 This did not prove popular and was demolished in 2013.

 Modernisation work took place in early 2017.
 The work aimed to remove changes made to the northern part of the building, replace windows and doors, update the passenger information system, security systems, introduce escalators, renewed lifts and an extension of the tunnel located to the east of the station.
 The project also included the restoration and reintroduction of the details that had been lost or damaged as a result of World War II.
 In 2023, the reconstruction of the railway station was completed and cost a total of PLN 120 million.

 In terms of the reconstruction of the railway infrastructure, PKP PLK plans to overhaul long-distance platforms 1 and 2 and the tunnels, replace lighting (preserving their historical shapes) and installation of passenger information systems, elevators and escalators.